stahta01/cmoc/doc/cmoc-manual.markdown

 ### Origin address

-To specify the origin address of the program, start your program with a `#pragma org` directive.
+To specify the origin address of the program, use the --org option when invoking CMOC to link your executable.
 For example:

-> \#pragma org 0x5C00
+> cmoc --org=0x5C00 prog.bin prog.o foo.o bar.o

 By default, the origin address is 0x2800.
 (Under Disk Basic, the Basic program normally starts at 0x2601, because four PMODE pages